ccoutant/dwarf-locations/chapter2-diffs.md

   size of the largest address space or register on the target architecture.</span>

-- <span class="add">Composite storage.
+<span class="add">DWARF can also describe composite locations, a mixture of
-  Allows a mixture of these where some bits come from one storage bank and some from another storage bank, or from disjoint parts of the same storage bank.
+the above kinds of storage, where some bits come from one kind of storage and some from another, or from disjoint parts of the same storage bank.
 The size of a composite storage bank is the sum of the sizes of the composite parts, and is limited to the size of the largest address space or register on the target architecture.</span>

 <span class="add">An implicit conversion between a memory location and a value may happen
 during the execution of any operation or when evaluation of the expression is completed.
 If a location is expected, but the result is a value, the value is implicitly treated as a memory address in the default address space, and converted to a memory location.
-If a value is expected, but the result is an addressable memory location in the default address space, the address is implicitly converted to a value of the generic type.</span>
+If a value is expected, but the result is an addressable memory location (i.e., the offset is a multiple of the byte size) in the default address space, the address is implicitly converted to a value of the generic type.</span>

 # Chapter 3: DWARF Expressions

 DWARF expressions describe how to compute a value or specify a location.
-They are expressed in terms of DWARF operations that operate on a stack <span class="del">of values.</span>
+They are expressed in terms of DWARF operations that operate on a stack of <span class="del">values</span>
-<span class="add">Each element on the stack may be
+<span class="add">elements, each of which may be
 either a value or a location.</span>

 A DWARF expression is encoded as a stream of operations,